-- 4.3.2.
-The academy will consult with the Central Trust HR team and the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff, volunteer or agency/supply staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education,' 2023.
-In cases where the Headteacher or Principal is the subject of an allegation, it will be reported to the Trust CEO/ Director of People and then to the Chair of Trustees.
-The academy will follow the procedures set out in Part Four of 'Keeping Children Safe in Education,' 2023. - 4.3.3.
-The Central Trust team, headteacher or Chair of Trustees in discussion, will ensure that all allegations are reported to the LADO within one working day.
-The LADO will advise on all further action to be taken. - 4.3.4.
-Before contacting the CEO and the LADO, academies should conduct basic safeguarding enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
-Academies will use the guidance chart found at Appendix D to support their decision-making. - 4.3.5.
-Where the academy identifies a child has been harmed and that there may be an immediate risk of harm to a child or if the situation is an emergency, they should contact children's social care and as appropriate the police immediately. - 4.3.6.
-Academies will consider: - Looking after the welfare of the child the designated safeguarding lead is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care. - Investigating and supporting the person subject to the allegation - the case manager should discuss with the LADO, the nature, content, and context of the allegation, and agree a course of action. - 4.3.7.
-The academy will ensure that any disciplinary proceedings against staff, volunteers or contractors relating to child protection matters are concluded in full even when the member of staff or volunteer is no longer employed at the academy and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - 4.3.8.
-Staff, volunteers or contractors who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
-Suspension is not mandatory, nor is it automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected.

-4.3.9.
-Consideration must be given to the needs of the child and recognition that a child may make an allegation against an innocent party because they are too afraid to name the real perpetrator.
+- follow the procedures set out in Part Four of 'Keeping Children Safe in Education,' 2023. - 5.3.4 The Central Trust team, Headteacher or Chair of Trustees in discussion, will ensure that all allegations are reported to the LADO within one working day.
+The LADO will advise on all further action to be taken. - 5.3.5 Before contacting the CEO and the LADO, academies should conduct basic safeguarding enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
+Academies will use the guidance chart found at Appendix D to support their decision-making. - 5.3.6 Where the academy identifies a child has been harmed and that there may be an immediate risk of harm to a child or if the situation is an emergency, they should contact children's social care and as appropriate the police immediately.

+5.3.7 Academies will consider:

+- Looking after the welfare of the child the designated safeguarding lead is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care. - Investigating and supporting the person subject to the allegation - the case manager should discuss with the LADO, the nature, content, and context of the allegation, and agree a course of action. - 5.3.8 The academy will ensure that any disciplinary proceedings against staff, volunteers or contractors relating to child protection matters are concluded in full even when the member of staff or volunteer is no longer employed at the academy and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - 5.3.9 Staff, volunteers or contractors who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
+Suspension is not mandatory, nor is it automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected. - 5.3.10 Consideration must be given to the needs of the child and recognition that a child may make an allegation against an innocent party because they are too afraid to name the real perpetrator.
 It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.

-Concerns that do not meet the harms threshold (Part Four, Section Two)
+5.4 Concerns that do not meet the harms threshold (Part Four, Section Two)